Croquettelunchers/Portfolio/FakeInteriors.md

 We achieve this by using the right projection matrix: **WorldToTangent** and multiplying it with our **WorldPosition**, then we divide this with fractionnal parts (**frac**) of our **Vertex Coordinates**, all that's left at this point is to **DDX() DDY()** the previous result. <span style="color: gray;">(These functions are derivatives, I've never had college maths so I'm not gonna pretend like I know how it works under the hood)</span> DDX and DDY effectively compare the variations between neighboring pixels and, if done right, ultimately provide us with fully turnable and rotatable surfaces.

 <img src="Projects/InteriorShader/DDXDDY.PNG" alt="DDXDDY" style="height: auto; width: auto">
 <span style="color: gray;">That was the hard part!
-The rest is simply a combination of masks and blends.</span>
+The rest is simply a combination of ViewDir masks and blends.</span>

 <br/>